Net payer countries push back on EU budget plans

 But the overall figure is not the only issue for the four "frugal" countries.

-Michel added more funds, €6bn, to cohesion policy meant to help poorer regions, and diverted a bit more to the least developed regions from the well-off ones.
+Michel added more funds, €6bn, to cohesion policy, which is meant to help poorer regions, and diverted a bit more to the least developed regions from the well-off ones.

 The new proposal would also allow more flexibility for member states on how to spend the money.

-But along with the agriculture policy, EU subsidies still make up the largest share of the EU budget, while net payers are arguing that more money should be dedicated for new challenges, such as digitalisation, climate and security.
+But along with agriculture policy, EU subsidies still make up the largest share of the EU budget, while net payers are arguing that more money should be dedicated toward new challenges, such as digitalisation, climate and security.

 "It is crucial for the EU's legitimacy that we focus a significantly higher share of the budget on meeting today's challenges: fostering an innovative and competitive economy, the fight against climate change, migration and security," Kurz wrote.

-Michel's proposal cuts away from migration, and defence.
+Michel's proposal makes cuts away from migration and defence.
 He also cuts into the agriculture policy, which is a red flag for France, and several other member states.
-However, agriculture subsidies would still make up the third of the budget.
+However, agriculture subsidies would still make up one third of the budget.

 The new proposal includes the Green Deal's Just Transition Fund with €7.5bn to help areas where the greening of the economy will cost more.